CRARY MILLS A building contractor has found a creative way to recycle a piece of downtown Cantons history.

-The wood countertops have also been installed at Cynthia Wells Elm Street home and a Higley Flow camp owned by Dr. Robert E. Nordberg, a Canton physician, and his wife, Margaret E.
+The wood countertops also have been installed at Cynthia Wellss Elm Street home and a Higley Flow camp owned by Dr. Robert E. Nordberg, a Canton physician, and his wife, Margaret E.

 I love copper, and I cant see it just ending up in a landfill, he said.

-If others are interested, some of the hardwood from the bowling lanes still remain for future projects.
+If others are interested, some of the hardwood from the bowling lanes is still available for future projects.

-For more information, he can be reached at thornwoodcabinetry.com or email@example.com
+For more information, he can be reached at http://devel.thornwoodcabinetry.com/ or email@example.com.